CS222-UIUC/team-07-project-smartride/README.md

 ## Project Configuration

-1. Clone the repo by `git clone`, switch to the desired branch.
+1. Clone the repo by `git clone https://github.com/CS222-UIUC/team-07-project-smartride.git`.

-## Frontend Configuration Process
+2. You should always create a new branch for developing by `git checkout -b [branch_name]`.
+Do **NOT** work directly in the `main` branch!

+## Pre-configuration of Libraries

 1. Follow the instructions at `https://pnpm.io/next/installation` to install `pnpm` command.

 2. Download and setup `Node.js` from `https://nodejs.org/en/download`.

-## Backend Configuration Process

-1. Make sure `conda` is correctly installed, version should be at least `23.3.1`.
+3. Make sure `conda` is correctly installed, version should be at least `23.3.1`.

    a.
 Install `anaconda` or `miniconda` from their official website, then run `conda init` inside your_conda_location/scripts folder.
 Then reopen the terminal will give you access to conda.

    b.
 Create the virtual environment by running `conda env create -f conda_env_win.yml` / `conda env create -f conda_env_mac.yml` (depending on what platform you are using) at `./backend` folder.

    c.
 Initialize the environment by running `conda init` at `./backend` folder.
 Then reopen the terminal.

+4. Set up `ngrok` by following the instructions on `https://ngrok.com/`, the free plan is enough for us.

 ## Open the project